 “Christian,” John greets on Skype once I settle into the master suite on my laptop.
 “I thought you were on vacation.
 What’s going on?”

 “I don’t know, John.
 I’m having a hard time with everything right now,” I say honestly.
-I don’t think I have ever been this forward with John but there was no sense in beating around the bush.
+I don’t think I’ve ever been this forward with John but there was no sense in beating around the bush.

 “Tell me, what’s happening?”